-The word “utkata” is derived from a Sanskrit word meaning “intense” or “powerful” and “asana” meaning “posture” or “seat”.
-It is generally known as “chair pose” in English.
+The word “Utkatasana” is derived from the Sanskrit word “Utkat” meaning “intense” or “powerful” and “Asana” meaning “posture” or “seat”.
+It is generally known as “Chair pose” in English.

 Headaches, Arthritis, Severe knee pain, Sprained ankle, Lower back pain and during periods one should avoid this asana.

 DISCLAIMER:- PLEASE PRACTICE UNDER THE SUPERVISION OF YOGA TEACHER/ YOGA EXPERT